jackie-dai/Vault-of-Knowledge/Distributed Transactions.md

 ### Voting
 1. Coord broadcasts a "Prepare message"
 2. Participants send back "yes" or "no"

+## Results
-3. Coord processes data recieved
+3. Coord processes responses
 	1. if all yes -> commit, otherwise -> abort

-## Results
+4.